-Adverse selection arises when the seller knows more than the buyer about the good being sold.

-Example 1: The market for used cars

-- The seller knows more than the buyer about the quality of the car being sold. - Owners of "lemons" more likely to put their vehicles up for sale. - So buyers are more likely to avoid used cars. - Owners of good used cars less likely to get a fair price, so may not bother trying to sell.
+- Adverse selection - Arises when the seller knows more than the buyer about the good being sold. - Example 1: The market for used cars - The seller knows more than the buyer about the quality of the car being sold. - Owners of "lemons" are more likely to put their vehicles up for sale. - So buyers are more likely to avoid used cars. - Owners of good used cars are less likely to get a fair price, so may not bother trying to sell

-Cengage Learning, All Rights Reserved.
-May not be copied, scanned, or daplicasted, in whole or in part, except for use as ed in a license distributed with a certain product or service or otherwise on a password-protected website for classroom se
+2 2018 Cengage Learning®.
+May not be scanned, copied or duplicated, or posted to a publicly accessible website, in whole or in part, except for use as permitted in a license distributed with a certain product or service or otherwise on a password-protected website or school-approved learning